shahzeb1/obsidian-youtube-notes/README.md

-# o Obsidian scripts for QuickAdd
+# Obsidian scripts for QuickAdd

 1. A YouTube notes script
 2. A general web article wcript